 Maureen is a program coordinator for the Center for Religious and Spiritual Life.
 She has worked at Smith since 2002 and now advises student religious organizations on funding, event planning and logistics.
 Maureen supervises and manages our programs and events, acting as the building liaison with students groups, college departments and public program planners.
 She supports the director, the Steinem Initiative and Smith's community religious advisers.
 Maureen has a bachelor of science degree from the University of Massachusetts-Amherst.

 Helen Hills Hills Chapel B6

 Kim Alston is a program coordinator for the Center for Religious and Spiritual Life.
-She is responsible for coordinating programs, events and activities for the Center and supporting student organizations, faculty, staff, community groups and religious advisers in collaborative partnerships.
-She serves as an advisor to Muslim students at Smith and focuses on logistics, project management, event planning and marketing.
+She coordinates programs, events and activities for the center and supports student organizations, faculty, staff, community groups and religious advisers in collaborative partnerships.
+She is involved in logistics, project management, event planning and communications.
+An important part of her responsibilities is serving as the Muslim student adviser.
 Prior to coming to Smith, Kim worked as a newspaper journalist, public affairs manager and nonprofit administrator.
 She attended Boston University and received her master of public administration degree from Clark University.
-She is co-chair of the Otelia Cromwell Day Committee and a member of the Social Justice Curricular Initiative, Muticultural Recruitment Working Group, and Climate Study Implementation Team.
+She is a member of the Otelia Cromwell Day Committee and Multicultural Recruitment Working Group.